chef/automate/components/docs-chef-io/content/automate/ha_common.md

 This section elaborates the validation procedure that checks the firewall rules and ports before Chef Automate High Availability (HA) backend cluster deployment in your network infrastructure.

-Follow these steps to examine the firewall rules are stateful, and ports are open before Chef Automate High Availability (HA) backend cluster deployment in air-gapped environment (means no access to the internet):
+Follow these steps to examine the firewall rules are stateful and ports are open before Chef Automate High Availability (HA) backend cluster deployment in the  air-gapped environment (means no access to the internet):

 1. Download hab, *hab-x86_64-linux.tar.gz* by executing the command, `sudo wget https://packages.chef.io/files/stable/habitat/latest/hab-x86_64-linux.tar.gz`.

-2. Install hab package in your internet environment by executing the following commands that generate *netcate package*:
+2. Install the  hab package in your internet environment by executing the following commands that generate *netcate package*:

 ```bash